UltrosBot/Ultros/doc/index.rst

 There's not a lot here right now, but keep an eye out, this will be fleshed out very soon!

+Are you a developer?
+Maybe you're looking for the api_

 .. toctree::
    :includehidden:
    :maxdepth: 1